A Mere 12 Data Points per Year

 The Bottom Line

-Looking at the last row of this table, one notes a low-priced recent entrant to the market from Emporia Energy.
-This entrant combines many of the features available from legacy devices on the market — as well as the ability to interface with AMI meters.
+Looking at the last row of this table, one notes a breakthrough-priced entrant to the market from Emporia Energy.
+The Vue combines many of the features available from older devices on the market -- as well as the upcoming ability to interface with AMI meters.
 This last feature will be particularly attractive to certain users in California, where many meters cannot accommodate CT clamps on main-wire feeds.
-The rest of this post explores the capabilities of Emporia’s new platform, the Vue.
+The rest of this post explores the capabilities of Emporia's Vue platform.

 Method #3: A Better Way to Measure and Manage Energy Use